Lickleyhead Castle

-Lickleyhead Castle is a well-restored L-plan castle, dating from around 1600, a little south of Auchleven, by the banks of the Gadie Burn, in Aberdeenshire, Scotland.
+Lickleyhead Castle is a well-restored L-plan castle, dating from around 1600, a kilometre south of Auchleven, by the banks of the Gadie Burn, in Aberdeenshire, Scotland.
 Alternative spellings are Licklihead and Licklyhead Castle.

 History

 The estate originally belonged to Clan Leslie, but William Leith, who had twice been Provost of Aberdeen, acquired it from George Leslie in the 13th century.
 It remained in that family until, in 1625, Patrick Leith sold it to William Forbes of Leslie, who is thought to have restored the main element of the building, perhaps with the help of John Bell of Aberdeen.

 While residing in the house, William Forbes, illegitimate son of John Forbes, accidentally shot off his hand.
 This was believed to be a judgment on him for the murder of Alexander Irvine, who was thought to be a supporter of the Marquess of Montrose.
 After the Restoration, he was executed for the crime.

 The house was owned by the Hays for a period from the end of the 17th century.

 Patrick Duff of Craigston purchased the castle in 1723.
 He and his son built a new wing to the castle and remodelled its interior.
 There were further additions during the 1820s by Henry Lumsden, after he acquired the property from the Ogilvy-Maitland family.

 The castle was the seat of the lairds of Premney.